-- We request a donation of $25 dollars annually to rent a garden bed, which includes access to water, soil provision, tools, seed library, gardening support, and workshops.
+- We request a donation of $30 dollars for the use of a garden bed, which includes access to water, tools, seed library and gardening support.

-- When you register, you will be given the chance to choose your own plot.
-Plots will be assigned on a first come, first serve basis.
+- Plots will be assigned on a first come, first serve basis.

 - Gardeners are expected to water their own plots.
 A water hose will be available for your use.